jakearchibald/jakearchibald.com/static-build/posts/2021/06/encoding-data-for-post-requests/index.md

 And finally, fetch bodies can be streams!
 For `Response` objects, this allows [all kinds of fun with a service worker](/2016/streams-ftw/), and more recently they [can be used with requests too](https://web.dev/fetch-upload-streaming/).

 So yeah, don't try to handle `multipart/form-data` or `application/x-www-form-urlencoded` yourself, let `FormData` and `URLSearchParams` do the hard work!

+I'm not against things like GitHub Copilot either.
+Just treat the output like an answer on StackOverflow, and review it before committing it.